Green Subcamp Leader

 My favourite location for the adventure camp is always the next one I like the excitement of the ferry for islands camp I like anticipation of the road trip of a highland camp and like the accessibility of a lowland camp.
 All the adventure camps have their own personalities and challenges but all offer brilliant opportunities to meet new people and have great fun.

-I’m looking forward to welcoming you all to Arran few a few days for what will become one of the highlights of your camping year.
+I’m looking forward to welcoming you all for what will become one of the highlights of your camping year.

 I don’t have a favourite site but some of my favourite memories are playing a wide game on the Braemar Royal Showground as a scout, laughing with subcamp leaders while we dish out soup to the scouts on Arran and hovercrafting on the Auchterarder site in 2007.